• Skip to primary navigation

 python -m pip install pyusb pyserial json5

 5. After this, download the libusb-win32-devel-filter file.
 Launch the setup file and then proceed with the onscreen instructions to install it onto your PC.
-These drivers will help your PC in identifying the connected Xiaomi, Redmi, or Poco device and hence would allow you to bypass DAA and SLA Authentication.
+These drivers will help your PC identify the connected Xiaomi, Redmi, or Poco device and allow you to bypass DAA and SLA Authentication.

 ibusb-win-32-Bypass-DAA-SLA-Authentication-xiaomi